 (1) In this regulation —

-“commencement” means the commencement of the order referred to in subregulation (2).
+commencement means the commencement of the order referred to in subregulation (2).

 (2) This regulation applies if an order is made under section 2.1 changing the boundaries of a district (“district A”).

 (3) If as a result of the order the whole of the area of a ward of district A is severed from it, then on commencement —